pharo-ide/ClassAnnotation/README.md

 	classVariableNames: ''
 	package: 'MyPackage'
 ```
 Then add new class side method to the class which you want annotate.
-It should return the instance of annotation.
+It should return an instance of the annotation.
 And the method should be marked with pragma #classMetaAnnotation:
 ```Smalltalk
 MyClass class>>specialAnnotationExample
 	<classMetaAnnotation>